 Filming – 2 Dec 2019 – 10 Aug 2020 (with short Covid 19 break)

 International Distribution – Germany’s Beta

 Release Date – Latests news items seem to point to early 2021.

 Originally scheduled for mid to late 2020 release date in conjunction with 500th Anniversary of Leonardo’s death, it now looks like it will air in early to mid 2021.
 It will be shown in Europe first on networks involved in the production.
 France Télévisions has recently released a trailer of shows they will be airing soon and it featured clips from Leonardo.
 Besides the European partners in The Alliance, Freddy Highmore’s production company which is affilated with Sony also joined the partnership.
 No other distribution deals have been announced yet.Click here for more info on the Production Partners.

 Note: an Instagram post by one of the actors said it would air on Rai at the end of 2020 and then on Netflix in 2021.
 However recent articles have stated that no distribution deals, outside of the original Alliance members, has been made.

-Locations – Dec 2019-? – Italy *Note : Filming was suspended when Italy was “locked down” due to the Covid-19.
+Filming Locations – Dec 2019-August 2020 – Italy *Note : Filming was suspended when Italy was “locked down” due to the Covid-19.
 They began filming again on 15 June 2020 in Rome.
+They wrapped in August.

 Leonardo – Aidan Turner